-In addition to having your photos ready to be uploaded, you also need to compile artwork details that you will type in when you add them to your portfolio.
+In addition to having your photos ready to upload, you also need to compile artwork details that you will type in when you add them to your portfolio.
 Below is a list of every detail you will enter about work samples (bolded items are required details).

 Step 3: Search for and Find a Call for Entry

 Now that your portfolio is filled with your best work samples, you’re ready to find the call(s) to which you will apply.
-Perhaps you already know the call you’re applying to, or maybe you’re in the market for a new opportunity.
-Either way, the first place to go to is our CaFÉ Call Listings Page.
+Perhaps you already know of a call, or maybe you’re looking for a new opportunity.
+Either way, go to our CaFÉ Call Listings Page first.
 This page lists all calls currently accepting applications.
-If you already know the name of the call or the organization you want to apply to, you can use the search bar to locate that listing.
+If you already know the name of the call or the organization, use the search bar to locate that listing.

-If you are browsing to find an opportunity, refer to our How to Apply – Searching for Calls help guide to learn about how to effectively filter and sort this list to your needs.
-For example, keep an eye on the Eligibility filter, which will indicate if you are eligible to apply based on the location of the call.
+If you are browsing to find an opportunity, refer to our How to Apply – Searching for Calls help guide to learn about how to effectively filter and sort this list.
+For example, keep an eye on the Eligibility filter, it indicates if you are eligible to apply based on the location of the call.

-Tip: Once you find the call you are interested in applying to, click on the heart icon on the right side of the listing to add it to your list of favorites.
+Tip: Once you find the call you are interested in, click on the heart icon on the right side of the listing to add it to your list of favorites.
 This way, you won’t lose track of the Call Details page.
 You may need to refer back to this page multiple times, so favoriting will make it easier to find again.

 As you become more familiar with the calls on CaFÉ, you will notice there are many differences among the types of calls.
 In addition to the more “traditional” exhibitions, organizations also use CaFÉ to host requests for qualifications or proposals for public art opportunities, artists in residence programs, fellowships, and more.
 There may also be more competition-style calls that offer awards to the selected artist(s).
 We have a Call Type search filter on the Call Listings page to help you find the types of calls that meet your needs.